 Even with all the text squeezed onto the screen it was still near impossible to

 read at a distance.
-After doing a bit of reasearch I found that the Linux
+After doing a bit of research I found that the Linux

 framebuffer console supports different fonts and that the Apine repo had